North Pond (restaurant)

 Restaurant in Chicago, Illinois, U.S.

 North Pond is a restaurant in Chicago, in the U.S. state of Illinois.
 The restaurant serves American cuisine and has received a Michelin star.
 Frommer's has rated North Pond 3 out of 3 stars.

+North Pond occupies a 1912 building in Lincoln Park that was originally used as a warming shelter for ice skaters.
+Bruce Sherman left North Pond in November 2019 after two decades; the restaurant reopened in 2020 with César Murillo as executive chef.